 If you’re interested in studying Astrophysics, then you should think about applying to Princeton University!
 This school awards around 8 degrees at the Bachelors degree level in Astrophysics per year.

 For Astrophysics majors, some of the most in demand careers include Natural Sciences Managers, Physicists and Atmospheric, Earth, Marine, and Space Sciences Teachers, Postsecondary.
-Additionally, Astrophysics graduates may land a high-paying job, such as Natural Sciences Managers or Physicists.
+Additionally, Astrophysics graduates may land a high-paying job, such as Physicists or Natural Sciences Managers.